 Are you a leader in Diversity, Equity and Inclusion?
 Do you know someone doing amazing DEI work?
 Please nominate yourself or a colleague for the Mission prize offered by the Western Society of French History.
 Up to three awards of $2000 each will be made for the 2021 round.
 Nominations are due by 15 December […]

-This CCWH resource provides members with information about professional opportunities: stipends, fellowships, prizes, CFPs and more.
-Conference or grant announcements may be posted on our website without charge.
+This CCWH resource provides members with information about professional opportunities and announcements, including stipends, fellowships, prizes, CFPs and more.
+Conference, grant, and prize announcements may be posted on our website without charge.
 Please contact us with professional announcements of interest to our members.

 The William L. Clements Library at the University of Michigan is now accepting applications for 2022-2023 research fellowships.
 The Clements’ holdings—books, manuscripts, pamphlets, maps, prints and views, newspapers, photographs, ephemera—are among the best in the world on almost any aspect of the American experience from 1492 through 1900, and support a diverse array of research […]

 CALL FOR SUBMISSIONS – 2ND RAILROADS IN NATIVE AMERICA GATHERING AND SYMPOSIUM Call for Submissions deadline: December 15, 2021 Learn more and submit proposals via https://indian.utah.gov/events/railroads-in-native-america/ Event Location: Ogden Union Station (2501 Wall Street, Ogden, UT) Date: May 19-21, 2022 Bringing together Native and non-Native scholars, students, artists, musicians, tribal citizens, tribal government representatives, and […]